Joanrpena/configure-ad/README.md

 </p>

-- We will now enable up Remote Dekstop for non-administrative users, so that users in the domain can access the client computer.
+- We will now enable  Remote Desktop for non-administrative users, so that users in the domain can access the client computer.
 Log in to your client VM with your administrator account > Right click the Start icon and click System > Remote Desktop > Select users that can remotely access this PC > Add > type Domain Users and click check names (this makes it so that every user thats part of the Domain Users group has access) > OK.
 You can now log into the client VM as a normal, non-administrative user.
   <br />

   <p align="center">